Agriculture (AG)

 AG 4113.
 Summer Programs in Agricultural Education.

-This course provides students field experience in summer agricultural education programming in secondary school settings.
-Students will receive individualized instruction during supervised visits while they are engaged in their field experience.
-The course includes program planning and educating diverse student learning populations.
+This course provides field experience in summer agricultural education programming in secondary school settings.
+Students receive individualized instruction during supervised visits while engaged in field experiences.
+The course includes program planning and instruction for diverse student populations.
+Students attend the Texas FFA Convention to observe sessions and planning activities related to student engagement and supervision in inter-curricular experiences.
+Students also attend the state agricultural teachers association conference to participate in meetings, professional development sessions, and interactions with mentor teachers related to professional practices in agricultural education.
 Prerequisite: AG 4212 with a grade of "C" or better.

 1 Credit Hour.
 2 Lecture Contact Hours.
 0 Lab Contact Hours.Course Attribute(s): Dif Tui- Science & Engineering